waterknows/condanltk-buildpack/README.md

 CondaNLTK Buildpack
 ===============

 This is a [Heroku Buildpack](https://devcenter.heroku.com/articles/buildpacks) that enables and integrates the installation of binary packages through [Conda](http://conda.pydata.org/), [PIP](https://pip.pypa.io/en/stable/) and [NLTK Downloader](http://www.nltk.org/data.html).
-It is modified from this [Conda Buildpack](https://github.com/trib3/conda-buildpack.git).

 The buildpack is built to install packages such as scikit-learn and NLTK Data that official buildpack cannot handle.
 The default environment is Python 3 with Miniconda3.